If your dog is the most big-hearted pet you know, you’re not alone.

 Heart disease accounts for a big portion of senior pet problems, although some conditions can also appear in younger dogs, too.
 It’s important to understand this disease that affects millions of dogs each year and the team at Highway Veterinary Hospital is here to tell you more.

 The heart is one of the most important organs of the body that is responsible for pumping nutrients and oxygen through the vascular system.
 When the heart is compromised, it is unable to effectively do this which results in a cascade of problems, most notably a buildup of fluids in the chest and abdomen.

 There are many types of heart disease, but most affect either the muscles of the heart or the valves.
 Other forms of heart disease include arrhythmias and heart rhythm abnormalities.
 Heart disease in dogs can be caused by a genetic predisposition, congenital heart disease (occurred at birth), or a physical trigger like hyperthyroidism.

 The symptoms of heart disease in dogs can be subtle at first and more pronounced as it advances into congestive heart failure.
 If your pet has developed clinical signs of heart disease, it can appear as:

 - Restless sleep

 - Distended abdomen

 Since signs usually don’t develop until your pet’s condition has progressed, your best bet in catching heart disease early is through annual examinations.
 Your veterinarian may recommend diagnostic testing as they age to get a better sense of heart and lung health.

-If you would like more information on heart disease in dogs, or would like to schedule an appointment with one of our experienced veterinarians, please call us.
-We are here to improve our pet patients heart and care for their wonderful, loveable selves.
+If you would like more information on heart disease in dogs or would like to schedule an appointment with one of our experienced veterinarians, please call us.
+We are here to improve our pet patient's hearts and care for their wonderful, loveable selves.